-It is important to note that Category 1 (“Data not available”) includes studies which have not made their data available, but have a good reason for doing so.
+It is important to note that Category 1 (“Data not available”) is likely to include studies which have a good reason for not making their data available.
 As an example, if studying a rare disease, releasing the datasets would make the patients readily identifiable.
 We wish to stress that this is situation is perfectly reasonable, and that our aim is not to have all research data available openly (as this will likely never be the case), but more to move towards informative and useful data availability statements, and to require authors to state explicitly why they have not shared their data.
 Finally, we do not assess the veracity of any data availability statements, meaning we do not verify that data can be found in the open access repository listed (Category 8), that a data availability statement is not applicable (Category 0) or that all data is included in the manuscript and supplementary materials (Category 7).

 Conclusion